Small World Biology

 The story behind this site.

 I've always been amazed at life at the cellular level.
-Inside every one of your 50 trillion or so cells, molecular machines are performing complex tasks with incredible precision.
+Inside every one of your 50 trillion or so cells, untold quintillions of molecular machines are performing complex tasks with incredible precision.
 Yet nobody is running the show.
-All the activities that take place arise from inanimate matter (mainly molecules... which are not alive) randomly crashing around.
-How can such precision arise from randomness?
+Everything that takes place there--in fact, life itself--arises spontaneously from inanimate matter randomly crashing around.
+How can precision arise from randomness?

-In this blog, I attempt to paint a detailed picture of the cellular world for non-scientists that illustrates this seeming contradiction.
-I'll be presenting the cell's activities at a deeper level than is typically presented to the public.
+In this blog I try to paint a very detailed picture of the cellular world for non-scientists that underscores this seeming contradiction.
+I'll be presenting the cell's activities at a deeper level than is typically presented to a general audience.
 The content of this blog will often be at or above the level of a graduate school course.

 In order to go deep, though, we can't go too wide.
 So, after covering some foundational molecular biology, our focus will be on just one of the cell's activities: the process by which it copies, or replicates, its genome with high accuracy prior to cell division.
 It's a massive task, and the steps the cell goes through to accomplish it are mind boggling.